• Skip to primary navigation

 7. Design

 And, of course, the design of your hat is something to consider, too.
 Running hats come in every color under the sun, and you can choose from the traditional six-panel style or the more modern five-panel hat.
-Some hats even come with a terrycloth sweatband sewn inside that will keep the sweat out of your eyes, or a small pocket to hold a key or some cash.
+Some hats even come with a terrycloth sweatband sewn inside that will keep the sweat out of your eyes or a small pocket to hold a key or some cash.

 The hat you choose is ultimately up to you, but if you select one based on the above recommendations, you can’t go wrong.
-And as you gear up for the race (whenever it may be), have a little fun with it and go with a make-your-own headwear company so you can customize your running hat to fit your running needs and personality.
+As you gear up for the race (whenever it may be), have a little fun with it and go with a make-your-own headwear company so you can customize your running hat to fit your running needs and personality.

 Subscribe to our newsletter for awesome pics, discounts & more.
 No BS, promise!